kwndri/Job-Vacancy-Feed-Application/README.md

 For detailed information on the API endpoints, response structures, and usage guidelines, refer to the API documentation:
 [text](https://navikt.github.io/pam-stilling-feed/)

-Note: In my design, the service is degisned to retrieve all the job feeds for the last 1 month.
-You can increase or decrease this time period from the job-feeds-service.ts by changing the last week variable.
+Note: In my design, the service is degisned to retrieve all the job feeds for the last 1 month by default.
+If you want to change this a date picker has been implemented.

 ## UI Design & Tailwind Customization